Doctoral Studies in Language and Culture

 • In the second term, doctoral students write a research plan and present it at another research seminar.

-• At later stages of the dissertation-writing process, doctoral students present their work at a higher seminar and at least one refereed conference.
+• At later stages of the dissertation-writing process, doctoral students present their work at a higher seminar and at least two refereed conferences.

-• Doctoral students defend a preliminary version of their dissertation at a 60% seminar with one external opponent.
+• Doctoral students defend a preliminary version of their dissertation at a halfway seminar with an external commentator and two additional reviewers.

 • About half a year or more before the final defence, doctoral students defend the penultimate version of their dissertation at a final seminar.
-This version is discussed by an external opponent and fellow PhD students.
+This version is discussed by an external commentator, two additional reviewers and fellow PhD students.

-• Finally, doctoral students defend their dissertation at a public defence, where it is reviewed by an external opponent appointed by the Faculty of Arts and Sciences and assessed (a pass or fail) by an examination board consisting of (customarily three) external experts in the field.
+• Finally, doctoral students defend their dissertation at a public defence, where it is reviewed by an external opponent appointed by the Faculty of Arts and Sciences and assessed (a pass or fail) by an examination board consisting of three external experts in the field.

 • The dissertation is printed in the series Studies in Language and Culture and published electronically by Linköping University Electronic Press.

-The current general syllabus, the criteria for article-based dissertations and a timetable for doctoral studies are available (in Swedish) under the heading “Allmän studieplan” (general syllabus) in the Swedish version of this webpage.
+The current general syllabus is available (in Swedish) under the heading “Allmän studieplan” (general syllabus) in the Swedish version of this webpage.

 Contact